The Real World: Austin: After filming

 Johanna married Willem Marx.
 Together they have a child, Diego.

 Wes proposed to Amanda Hornick in September 2016 at a Royals baseball game and got married in June 2018.
 Former roommates Lacey, Melinda, Rachel, Nehemiah and The Challenge costar Devin Walker-Molaghan were in attendance.
+The couple's first daughter was born on September 28, 2023.
+Outside of The Challenge, Wes competed on the second season of House of Villains, the twenty-eighth season of Worst Cooks in America, and the third season of The Traitors.

 The Challenge

-This is the third season of The Real World whose entire cast has at one time or another competed in MTV's spin-off reality series The Real World/Road Rules Challenge.
+This is the third season of The Real World whose entire cast has competed on The Real World/Road Rules Challenge.
 The first two are The Real World: Boston and The Real World: New Orleans.

-Challenge in bold indicates that the contestant was a finalist on the Challenge.